 Now it’s my turn

 I can safely say that I am now feeling more prepared for how to best approach my paediatric rotation.
-With the curriculum as it stands, the ownness will be to seek out some basic paediatric knowledge and to keep up with the evidence based clinical guidelines prior to my placement.
+With the curriculum as it stands, the onuss will be to seek out some basic paediatric knowledge and to keep up with the evidence-based clinical guidelines prior to my placement.
 This is where resources like DFTB are vital for students.

-And aside from keeping up with research, I have 2 years left to learn how to change nappies!
+And aside from keeping up with research, I have two years left to learn how to change nappies!